 Welcome to my WordPress website!

-I was an author and project lead of ‘Women in UK’s Advertising Industry’ project (funded by the British Academy), ‘Women in Journalism’ (HEFCE funded) and ‘Working-class students and the Higher Education in England’ (HEFCE funded).
-I currently lead ‘Women in Public Relations’ (funded by EUPRERA, since 2018) and I am a research lead for the #WECAN project (Women Empowered through Coaching and Networking) funded by the European Social Fund and the Department for Work and Pensions.
-I also lead the British team in a project ‘The Environmental Cost of Vanity?
-An Ecofeminist Inquiry into the Beauty Industry with a Particular Focus on Mirrors’.
+I was an author and project lead of the ‘Women in UK’s Advertising Industry’ project (funded by the British Academy), ‘Women in Journalism’ (HEFCE funded) and ‘Working-class students and the Higher Education in England’ (HEFCE funded).
+I also led the ‘Women in Public Relations’ project (EUPRERA, 2018-2021) and I currently lead the EUPRERA research network on ‘Women in PR’.
+I am also a research lead for the #WECAN project (Women Empowered through Coaching and Networking) funded by the European Social Fund and the Department for Work and Pensions.

 I hold PhD in Marketing, Public Relations and Communications (Leeds Beckett University, 2019), PhD in Sociology (University of Zagreb, Faculty of Humanities and Social Sciences, 2013), Postgraduate Diploma in Media and Journalism (City University London, 2007), Master degree in Political science (University of Zagreb, Faculty of Political Science, 2003), and Master degree in Journalism (University of Zagreb, Faculty of Political Science, 2003).
 A PhD in Sociology defines me, my research and my worldviews.